kevinhillinger/dev-toolkit/azure/getting-started-with-kubernetes.md

 Here are instructions on how to kickstart your work with Kubernetes on Azure.
 The information here will help get your local environment environment setup with all the necessary tools.

-# Baseline Requirements
+## Before using Azure

-To start, you're going to need the following prerequisites:
+To use Azure, you're going to need the following prerequisites:

-* An Azure Subscription with Owner access (either for the subscription or a resource group)
+* An Azure Subscription
+* Owner access (either for the subscription or a resource group)
-* Azure CLI
-*

-## Access to an Azure Subscription
-You will need an Azure subscription either globally or via a Resource Group assigned to you from your organization to create the necessary cloud resources for Kubernetes.

-_To create and destroy, you're going to need the `owner` role._
+# Tools

-## Azure CLI
+## 1. Azure CLI

 [Source documentation](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)